 Have you wondered how to run your MEDLIFE Chapter remotely with all of the restrictions on travel and in-person interaction?
 We have good news!
 While you stay home to help keep others safe and healthy, there are many ways to continue to run your MEDLIFE Chapter remotely.
 Keep reading to learn how you can stay connected and make a global impact during this time!

 1. Host a virtual meeting

-At MEDLIFE, we believe 100% in complying with public health requirements and encourage all of our MEDLIFErs around the world to practice social distancing.
+At MEDLIFE, we believe 100% in complying with public health requirements and encouraging all of our MEDLIFErs worldwide to practice social distancing.
 By following the instructions of local authorities, we can all help #FlattenTheCurve!

 2. Fundraise Online

 In the face of a global health crisis, low-income populations are particularly vulnerable.
 In the communities where MEDLIFE works, access to healthcare, basic services (like water), and lengthy quarantines’ financial impact are major concerns.
 Your Chapter/Society can help support local families by fundraising virtually!

 - Peer-to-peer fundraising: This is when individual giving pages are created and shared across social networks, between friends, family, and professional networks.
 You can get started by creating a fundraising page on Give Lively for our #WallsThatUnify campaign!